 architecture, available software and basic usage of the UMBC HPCF environment.

-partial differential equations, which is commonly used in physical models.
+basics of partial differential equation, which is commonly used in physical models.
 It will

 discuss the use of numerical methods for PDEs, which is one major driving force behind

 research in many other fields like numerical linear algebra, scientific computing, and the

 development of parallel computers.
 It will cover the three basic PDE categories and their

 mathematical properties with examples.
-It will discuss two large classes of methods: finite difference
+It will discuss two large classes of methods: finite

 one of most common approach to build portable and scalable parallel scientific applications.